begoon/begoon.github.com/_engine/_posts/english/2012-04-25-endl-vs-new-line.markdown

 The difference is obvious.
 The second one is much faster.

 `std::endl` always `flush`es the stream.
-In turn, `\n` simple puts a new line character to the stream, and in most cases this is exactly what we need.
+In turn, `\n` simply puts a new line character to the stream, and in most cases this is exactly what we need.
 And `std::flush`, if necessary, can be called afterwards, once, explicitly.